V4Fire/Client/src/components/global/g-hint/README.md

       Hover me!
 ```

-Mind, you need to enable `globalHintHelpers` into your root component styles.
+Keep in mind you need to enable `globalHintHelpers` in the styles of the root component.

 ```stylus
 @import "components/super/i-static-page/i-static-page.styl"